-In Spring of 1958 home Bible studies began with several families.
-Glenwood Busbee came as Mission Pastor in July, 1958, and remained until June of 1959.
-Under his leadership the first Sunday School and worship services were held in the old Assembly of God Building at Third Ave. and Fourth St. SE.
+In the Spring of 1958, home Bible studies began with several families.
+Glenwood Busbee came as Mission Pastor in July 1958 and remained until June 1959.
+Under his leadership, the first Sunday School and worship services were held in the old Assembly of God Building at Third Ave. and Fourth St. SE.
 In 1959 a house was purchased as a parsonage and worship services were held there led by Southtown Baptist Church (Minneapolis) laymen.

 Emmanuel has provided English as a Second Language (ESL) classes for over 30 years.
 Hundreds of IBM, Mayo, and other employees and their spouses have improved their English skills while socializing with other ESLers from around the world.

-Emmanuel Baptist Church associated from its beginnings with the Southern Baptist Convention.
-We also associate with the Minnesota-Wisconsin Baptist Convention, and the Southern Minnesota Baptist Association.
+Emmanuel Baptist Church was associated from its beginnings with the Southern Baptist Convention.
+We also associate with the Minnesota-Wisconsin Baptist Convention and the Southern Minnesota Baptist Association.